Skip to main content

 The course record describes an online interview for applicants whose application demonstrates sufficient potential.
 The interview includes questions or problems assessing interest and aptitude, plus up to two minutes for applicants to discuss their own work or projects.

 The typical interview window is November to February for shortlisted applicants.
-The number of interviews, duration and panel size are not disclosed in the checked record, so those details should not be published as fixed figures.
+The number of interviews, duration and panel size are not currently published, so those details should not be published as fixed figures.

 Free Mock Questions